sonos/nlu-benchmark/2018-01-Braun-et-al-extension/README.md

 | ----------------------- | --------- | ------ | ------- |
 | Snips                   | 89%       | 85%    | 87%     |
 | Rasa (Spacy)            | 87%       | 85%    | 86%     |

+<sup>1</sup> *The Snips team has joined Sonos in November 2019.
+These open datasets remain available and their access is now managed by the Sonos Voice Experience Team.
+Please email sve-research@sonos.com with any question.*